Hard Times (novel): Major themes

-Dickens wished to educate readers about the working conditions of some of the factories in the industrial towns of Manchester and Preston, to "strike the heaviest blow in my power", and to dispute the assumption that prosperity runs parallel to morality.
+Dickens wished to educate readers about the working conditions in some factories in the industrial towns of Manchester and Preston, to "strike the heaviest blow in my power", and to dispute the assumption that prosperity runs parallel to morality.
 This notion he systematically deconstructed through his portrayal of the moral monsters Mr. Bounderby and James Harthouse.
-Dickens also believed in the importance of the imagination, and that people's lives should not be reduced to a collection of material facts and statistics.
+Dickens also believed in the importance of the imagination and that people's lives should not be reduced to a collection of material facts and statistics.
 The description of the circus, which he describes as caring so "little for Plain Fact", is an example of this.

 Utilitarianism

 The Utilitarians were one of the targets of Dickens's satire.
 Utilitarianism was a prevalent school of thought during this period, its founders being Jeremy Bentham and James Mill, father to political theorist John Stuart Mill.

 Bentham's former secretary, Edwin Chadwick, helped design the Poor Law of 1834, which deliberately made workhouse life as uncomfortable as possible.
 In the novel, this attitude is conveyed in Bitzer's response to Gradgrind's appeal for compassion.

-Dickens was appalled by what he saw as a selfish philosophy, which was combined with materialist laissez-faire capitalism in the education of some children at the time, as well as in industrial practices.
-In Dickens's interpretation, the prevalence of utilitarian values in educational institutions promoted contempt between mill owners and workers, creating young adults whose imaginations had been neglected, due to an over-emphasis on facts at the expense of more imaginative pursuits.
+Dickens was appalled by what he saw as a selfish philosophy, combined with materialist laissez-faire capitalism, in the education of some children at the time, as well as in industrial practices.
+In Dickens's interpretation, the prevalence of utilitarian values in educational institutions fostered contempt between mill owners and workers, leaving young adults whose imaginations had been neglected due to an overemphasis on facts at the expense of more imaginative pursuits.

 Dickens wished to satirise radical Utilitarians whom he described in a letter to Charles Knight as "see[ing] figures and averages, and nothing else."
 He also wished to campaign for reform of working conditions.
 Dickens had visited factories in Manchester as early as 1839, and was appalled by the environment in which workers toiled.
 Drawing upon his own childhood experiences, Dickens resolved to "strike the heaviest blow in my power" for those who laboured in horrific conditions.

 John Stuart Mill had a rigorous education similar to that of Louisa Gradgrind, consisting of analytical, logical, mathematical, and statistical exercises.
 In his twenties, Mill had a nervous breakdown, believing his capacity for emotion had been undermined by his father's stringent emphasis on analysis and mathematics in his education.
-In the book, Louisa herself follows a parallel course, being unable to express herself and falling into a temporary depression as a result of her antisentimental education.
+In the book, Louisa herself follows a parallel course, being unable to express herself and falling into a temporary depression as a result of her anti-sentimental education.